andykent/jss/readme.txt

 processed by JSS.
 This can greatly improve performance if you only have one or two selectors that need applying.

+$.jss.liveUpdates - Boolean - false
+Turn this option on to live update css styles as the page changes.
+You will need the livequery plugin installed to use this option.
+NOTE: this option is a significant performance hit and should be considered an Alpha feature.

 $.jss.addBehavior('property', behaviourFunction('selector', 'value'))
 This function can be used to add callbacks to a css property, whenever the css property is found the callback is fired